 A very important thing you need to know about the white spot on eyelid syndrome is that there is more than one type of spots.
 They appear because of different causes.
 The reason why you need to differentiate them is the treatment.
 According to the kind you have, you might need a visit to your eye doctor, a course of antibiotics if it’s an infection or just a good scrubbing and better hygiene.

-Here are all the types of white spot on eyelid.
+Here are all the types of white spots on eyelids.

 #1.
 The sty on the eyelid